danpalmieri/jetstream-team-url/README.md

 ## Behaviour
 Somethings to note about the package:
- - The package will automatically add the team id (or other attribute) to the url if the user is logged and on a team.
+ - The package will automatically add the team id (or other attribute) to the url if the user is logged and on a team (and you are using named routes).
  - It will also check if the user is on the correct team.
 If not, it will redirect or abort.
  - The currentTeamRedirect($char) method will replace the occurence of the character with the current team id (or other attribute) in the url.